AloysiusTan/SC1015-MiniProject/README.md

 - Usage of clustering techniques (K-Means and DBSCAN)
 - Feature Importance with Random Forest
 - Collaborating using GitHub
-- Concepts about Precision, Recall and ROC curve
+- Evaluations of Classification Models using Precision, Recall and ROC curve
+- Identifying behavioural time trends
+- Hyperparameter tuning using GridSearchCV

 ## References